TartanLlama/secret-hitler-strategies/index.md

 ### Liberals

-If you are a Liberal, don’t say that you’re Fascist.
-Maybe you think it’ll make it easier for you to be nominated when you *are* Fascist, but don’t be surprised if Liberals refuse to vote for your governments when you’re Liberal.

-Liberals never lie.
-Liberals should tell the truth and play liberal policies where possible as such when you play you should trust that your fellow liberal is not lying.

-Exceptions: Liberals might lie.
-If a liberal receives two or more liberal policies as a president or chancellor they may lie and instead claim they only received one.
-The motivation for this is to deny the fascists information about how many liberals have been discarded, and makes them less likely to discard liberals because it’s harder to convince the rest of the table that they got three fascists.
+As a Liberal your aim is to ensire that Liberal policies are enacted and to discover fascists in order to execute or soft-eliminate them.

+Liberals should tell the truth about what they see, play, and discard.
+This is useful so that the Liberals have the maximum amount of information available to them when making decisions.
+If a Liberal is caught lying about something, it can seriously undermine their trust and make it easier for Fascists to infiltrate the Liberal block.

-Where possible you want to pass or play a liberal policy.
-As a President or Chancellor you will generally want to ensure that a liberal is played if you see one.
+Where possible you want to pass or play Liberal policies.
+As a President or Chancellor you will want to ensure that a Liberal is played if you see one.
 As such, the default strategy is to simply pass one across or play one if you have been given it.
 This is a good all-round strategy that brings the liberals closer to victory.

-When unsure about your Chancellor choice, voting against your own candidate can provide information through votes.
-Where possible have the next President (which you deem likely a Liberal) also vote for the same Chancellor.
-If unsure (Hitler has been enabled) get the next two Presidents to follow the tactic.
+If you are a Liberal, don’t say that you’re Fascist.
+Some players do this to make it easier for you to be nominated when they *are* Fascist, but it just makes other players less likely to vote for their governments.
+If you do this as a Liberal, you are just harming your team.

 ### Regular Fascists